What is Cash Value Life Insurance – Is it a good investment?

-Cash value life insurance, which is also known as permanent life insurance, is a type of policy that offers both a death benefit and the ability to build up savings or investments.
-The cash in the policy is able to grow tax-deferred, meaning that there is no tax due on the gain unless or until it is withdrawn by the policy holder.
+What is cash value life insurance, which is also known as permanent life insurance, it’s a type of policy that offers both a death benefit and the ability to build up savings or investments.
+The cash in the policy is able to grow tax-deferred, meaning that there is no tax due on the gain unless or until it is withdrawn by the policyholder.

-Unlike term life insurance, which has an “expiration date,” cash value life insurance will usually remain in force, provided that the premium is paid.
+Unlike term life insurance, which has an “expiration date,” cash value policies will usually remain in force, provided that the premium is paid.
 This is the case, even if the insured contracts an adverse health condition.
 Term life insurance does not build cash value.

 While it is technically not an investment per se, cash value life insurance can provide a long list of financial benefits – and it can do so in a tax-advantaged manner.
 For instance, because the money inside of a permanent life insurance policy is allowed to grow tax-deferred, it can build exponentially over time.